Search for new physics effects in $\nu\bar{\nu}\gamma$ production at a Tera-Z factory: Introduction

 and

 where $x$ is proportional to the photon energy and is defined as $x=2E_{\gamma}/M_Z$.
-To obtain the decay width of the $Z\to\nu \bar{\nu}\gamma$ decay, we perform the integration of these equations by taking the minimum value for the photon energy greater than half of the beam energy and the maximum value for the photon energy equal to $M_Z$ when the photon direction is opposite to the direction of the two neutrinos.
+To obtain the decay width of the $Z\to\nu \bar{\nu}\gamma$ decay, we integrate the differential decay expressions given in Eqs. (\ref{dgdx1}) and (\ref{dgdx2}) as follows;

-The contributions from dimension-6 and dimension-8 couplings to the minimum energy distribution of a single photon for different values of the branching ratio of the $Z\to\nu \bar{\nu}\gamma$ decay are shown separately in Fig. \ref{Fig.2}.